kevin-bernardi/CudaGrid3D/README.md

 ### Frontier Detection

 When the function `updateGrid2D` is called, after the 2D grid update an algorithm for frontier detection is runned.
-The frontier detection algorithm marks as frontier all the free cells on the 2D grid that have at least a common side to an unknown cell.
+The frontier detection algorithm marks as frontier all the free cells on the 2D grid that have at least a common side to a certain number of unknown cell (usually 1-3).

 ## 2D Occupancy Map Generation